-As fans of the Balanced Scorecard methodology already know, Kaplan and Norton reccomend five principles for the Strategy-focused Organization:
+As Balanced Scorecard practitioners know, Kaplan and Norton recommend five principles for strategy focused organizations:

 - translate the strategy to operational terms;

 The City of Charlotte, NC applied these principles to become a Balanced Scorecard Hall of Fame winner.

 I’m struck by the fact the words ‘metrics,’ ‘measures,’ and ‘indicators’ are nowhere to be found in the recommendation.
 As I’ve argued before,

 The term scorecard has encouraged practitioners to think that the most important part of a balanced scorecard deployment is metrics (or KPIs) — i.e. the things that keep score.
 Unfortunately, metrics by themselves are unlikely to increase the performance of an organization.